-(especially when referred to simply as torture) was wrong and should not be permitted.
-Where the disagreement lay was with the question of what types of acts constituted torture, cruel, inhuman or degrading treatment or punishment.
-As such, by using the term, 'the improper use of force', we signalled that the question of what types or uses of force were 'improper' needed to be considered by security personnel themselves.
-This does not mean that the definition of what constitutes the improper use of force is purely subjective.
-It rather indicates that in this project, we saw it as important to recognise that any organisational change strategy that is going to be effective needs to include a robust and honest engagement with security personnel themselves about the class of impermissible acts and why they are impermissible.
-Clearly, there are some acts, waterboarding or the use of electric shocks, for example, where there will be virtual universal agreement that they constitute torture.
-In our research, however, we found that it was not at this 'sharp' end of the spectrum that the most widespread or systematic violations occur.
+The original choice to use the term 'the improper use of force' had been made for several reasons, but also with a realisation of the problems involved in this choice.
+In our work with police and military personnel, we found that there was a general agreement that 'torture, cruel, inhuman or degrading treatment or punishment' (especially when referred to simply as 'torture') was wrong and should not be permitted.
+Where the disagreement lay was with the question of which types of acts constituted torture, cruel, inhuman or degrading treatment or punishment and as such with what lay on the other side of the red line of unacceptable behaviour.
+As such, by initially using the term 'the improper use of force', we wanted to signal that the question of what types or uses of force are 'improper' needed to be a subject for explicit reflection by security personnel themselves as part of the project.
+This did not mean that we considered that the definition of what constitutes the improper use of force is purely subjective.
+It rather indicated that in this project, we thought it important to recognise that for any organisational change strategy to be effective, it needed to include a robust and honest engagement with security personnel themselves about the class of impermissible acts and why they are impermissible.